Dog Fun

 9:00 am – 6:00 pm

-I didn’t hear the term “zoomies” until I started working at Holiday Barn.
+I didn’t hear the term “zoomies” until I started working at Holiday Barn Pet Resorts.
 I had witnessed my 4-legged pals with the zoomies before, but never put a name to it.
 Do you know what the Zoomies are?
-It’s when your dog spontaneously freaks out… running like a crazed fool… circling like the Tasmanian devil… until he collapses into a panting, exhausted, pile of fur.
+It’s when your dog spontaneously freaks out, running like a crazed fool, circling like the Tasmanian devil, until he collapses into a panting, exhausted, pile of fur.

-At Holiday Barn, we frequently see the zoomies after a Bow-Wow luau.
+At Holiday Barn, we frequently see the zoomies after a going for a swim.
 We have posted videos on our Facebook page of dogs coming out of the pool and immediately going on a zoomie rampage… flying around the pool, shaking the water from their fur, rubbing their face on the turf, all in warp speed.
 You may see something similar at home after a bath.
-At Camp, we have learned that the zoomies can be “contagious” … A Camper will all at once go into a frenzy while his playmates look on, and then suddenly another is “infected” and takes off on a ruckus of his own.
+At Camp, we have learned that the zoomies can be “contagious”.
+A Camper will all at once go into a frenzy while his playmates look on, and then suddenly another is “infected” and takes off on a ruckus of his own.
 One dog’s zoomies can easily incite play amongst his pals.

 Common in agility, the zoomies may sometimes be caused by overstimulation.
 Termed as “stressing high”, a dog may react to the energy of an agility competition by acting out the zoomies.
 Holiday Barn pack member, Dawn, a skilled Handler in Agility says, “I’ve learned that when my dogs zoom in the ring, it’s either because they’re highly stressed or because they’re too overwhelmed by the environment to focus on me and respond to my commands.”
 Dawn believes that when her dogs get the zoomies in the ring, it is sometimes because she is amped up and they are reacting to her high degree of anxiety.
 She has learned that the key controlling the zoomies is understanding the stressors and strategizing how to eliminate or redirect the stress.
 Then she is able to get her dogs to refocus.

-Some Trainers have been quoted as saying that zoomies only occur when a dog has not had sufficient exercise, but that does not always hold true.
-Holiday Barn Trainer, Amanda, says, “I wouldn’t say they [the zoomies] ONLY happen when a puppy or dog hasn’t had enough exercise, however, I do feel exercise has an effect on how frequent or how intense the zoomies are.
-Puppies almost always have zoomies at night… right before bed time they usually need to get rid of any left-over energy, they usually they last about 20 minutes and once they get zoomies out, the pup usually crashes for the evening.
-If an adult dog has zoomies often then I would say it relates more to lack of exercise.”
+Some Dog Trainers have been quoted as saying that zoomies only occur when a dog has not had sufficient exercise, but that does not always hold true.
+Holiday Barn Professional Dog Trainers agree that zoomies don’t just happen when a dog hasn’t had enough exercise, however, they do feel exercise has an effect on how frequent or how intense the zoomies are, especially for adult dogs.
+Puppies almost always have zoomies at night, right before bedtime.
+They do this to rid themselves of any leftover energy from their day.
+Once they “get their zoomies out”, they usually crash for the evening.